Marimba369/TravelUP/README.md

 As a developer, I want to extend the data model so that a Quote can include hotels with name, cost per night, and total cost, as well as flights with departure and arrival airports, flight number, dates, and cost, so that the system reflects detailed travel options.
 Adapt existing screens accordingly.
+(X)

 - User Stories: